getodk/docs/docs/entities-quick-reference.rst

 Once an Entity has been selected, you can use that Entity ID to access the properties of that Entity.
 You can also access the ``__version`` system property of an Entity to know how many updates have been made.

-.. rubric:: XLSForm
+.. rubric:: XLSForm: using the ``instance`` function to look up a property of a selected Entity

-.. csv-table:: Example of using the ``instance`` function to look up a property of a selected Entity.
+.. csv-table:: survey
    :header: type, name, label, calculation

     calculate, num_members, ,instance("households")/root/item[name=${hh_id}]/num_members